congvm-it/script-cnu/setup_cuda10.1_ubuntu.md

 Besides, there are many libraries compiled as deb file in the above url.

 Tips:
-Some libraries in cuda-10-1 require higher version than the libcublas you installed above.
+Some libraries in cuda-10-1 maybe require higher version of the libcublas than the one you installed above.
 So you cannot update and install using `apt` or `apt-get` anymore.
 Otherwise, if you install the new-higher version, pytorch and tensorflow cannot recognize GPU device.
 To overcome this prob, a tip [2] you can try is remove nvidia repo.
 It works in my case.